heiko-hotz/live-api-fc-prompt-optimiser/README.md

 This script will:
 - Load base queries from `configs/input_queries.json`
 - Generate multiple variations of each query using AI
-- Create audio files using text-to-speech
+- Create audio files using text-to-speech with different voices and accents
 - Build a comprehensive test mapping file

 **Expected output**: `audio_test_suite/` directory with audio files and `audio_mapping.json`